lubiah/kudadamold/src/routes/blog/_blog/getting-a-diary/index.md

 description: The importance of diaries and why you should get yourself one
 category: Personal
 image: https://kudadam.sirv.com/blog/person_writing.jpg
+excerpt: How I got involved with diaries and blah blah blah...
 keywords:
   - diary
   - getting diary